-Institute for Supply Management[®] (ISM[®]) is the first and leading not-for-profit professional supply management organization worldwide.
-Its community of more than 50,000 in more than 100 countries manage about US\$1 trillion in corporate and government supply chain procurement annually.
-Founded in 1915 by practitioners, ISM is committed to advancing the practice of supply management to drive value and competitive advantage for its members, contributing to a prosperous and sustainable world.
-ISM empowers and leads the profession through the ISM[®] Report On Business[®], its highly-regarded certification and training programs, corporate services, events, and assessments.
-The ISM[®] Report On Business[®], Manufacturing, Services and Hospital, are three of the most reliable economic indicators available, providing guidance to supply management professionals, economists, analysts, and government and business leaders.
+Institute for Supply Management® (ISM®) is the first and leading not-for-profit professional supply management organization worldwide.
+Its community of more than 50,000 in more than 100 countries around the world manage about US\$1 trillion in corporate and government supply chain procurement annually.
+Founded in 1915 by practitioners, ISM is committed to advancing the strategy and practice of integrated, end-to-end supply chain management through leading edge data-driven resources, community, and education to empower individuals, create organizational value and to drive competitive advantage.
+ISM's vision is to foster a prosperous, sustainable world.
+ISM empowers and leads the profession through the ISM® Report On Business®, its highly-regarded certification and training programs, corporate services, events and assessments.
+The ISM® Report On Business®, Manufacturing, Services, and Hospital are three of the most reliable economic indicators available, providing guidance to supply management professionals, economists, analysts, and government and business leaders.
 For more information, please visit: www.ismworld.org.